“Aren’t you going to look at the menu?”

 1.Cook the rice noodles as per the packet instructions.
 Once cooked, immediately strain and rinse well with cold water to cool the noodles completely.
 Leave to drain.

-2. Slice the red onion and roughly chop the spring onions.
-Put them in a heavy bottomed pan or wok with the oil.
-Cook on a medium heat until softened (around 10 minutes).
-Add a dash of water to the onions to help them steam.
+2. Slice the red onion and roughly chop the spring onions before adding to heavy bottomed pan or wok with the oil.
+Cook on a medium heat for about 10 mins, adding a dash of water if needed to help them steam and prevent burning.

-3. Add the Thai green curry paste and cook for a further minute before adding the finely grated ginger, lemongrass, coconut milk and soy sauce.
+3. Stir in the Thai green curry paste and cook for a further minute before adding the finely grated ginger, lemongrass, coconut milk and soy sauce.
 Give it a good stir, add the tofu and bring to the boil.

-4. Meanwhile start chopping your red pepper, sugar snap peas, pak choy and mushrooms (stalks removed).
+4. Meanwhile start chopping the red pepper, sugar snap peas, pak choy and mushrooms.

-5. Once boiling, reduce to a simmer and add the veg, a handful of beansprouts and stir carefully to avoid breaking up the tofu.
-Simmer for 5 minutes until the vegetables are nice and soft but still have a bit of crunch.
+5. Once boiling, reduce to a simmer before adding the chopped vegetables and the beansprouts – stir carefully to avoid breaking up the tofu.
+Simmer for 5 mins until the vegetables are nice and soft but still have a bit of crunch.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.